DIamond Buying Guide

 Our guide to buying your Diamond

 You may have already heard of the 4 C’s; these are the most important elements that define a Diamond and affect the overall look, feel and price of each stone.
-We believe that this can be one of the most important decisions of your life, so here at Pugata we have put together a guide to help you through.
+At Pugata we have put together a guide to help guide you.

 But first what is a Diamond?
-A diamond is the only gem made from one single element – Carbon.
+A diamond is made from one single element – Carbon.
 It is formed under extremely high temperatures and pressures that exist around 100 miles beneath the earth’s surface.
-As the carbon is exposed to these conditions it crystallises to form a perfect clear octahedron which is then transported to the surface via kimberlite pipes.
-Once it has been mined it is then transported to a highly-experienced diamond cutter who proceeds to turn the rough gem into the magnificent piece we know and love.
+As the carbon is exposed to these conditions it crystallises and then transported to the surface.
+Once it has been mined, it is then passed on to a experienced diamond cutter who proceeds to turn the rough gem into the magnificent piece we know and love.

 diamond cut

-Once a diamonds shape has been determined we must look at the other aspect of the Cut.
-This is in essence how well the stone is proportioned and well the position of the facets have been placed on the diamond.
-When light passes through a diamond it is returned back to our eye and we see a range of different things.
+This in essence is how well the stone is proportioned and how well the position of the facets have been placed on the diamond.
+When light passes through a diamond, it is returned back to our eye and we see a range of different things.

 The most important are: